Drill team: Norway

 The drill platoon consists of 32–40, first-year servicing soldiers.
 These are all hand picked through a rigorous selection process that lasts from their drafting at the start of October till December.
 The soldiers go through basic military training as well as having to learn how to march, weapons drill, and how to perform synchronically.
 Throughout the selection process, the soldiers have to prove themselves worthy a spot on the drill team, as these soldiers will be representing not only the King's guard, but also the Norwegian military and the Norwegian state both national and internationally.
 Everything in their daily duty from the bed, room, facilities, closets, uniforms, and physique needs to be at excellent standards 24/7.
-These men strive for perfection in all that they do and are often seen running around the various woods nearby the base as well as working out at the gym.
+These women and men strive for perfection in all that they do and are often seen running around the various woods nearby the base as well as working out at the gym.
 Every year, these soldiers finish their service with one of the highest average physical results in the army.
 Their uniforms are spotless and wrinkleless, in addition their boots are so well polished that you can literally reflect yourself in them.
 As opposed to what one might think, these soldiers draft year have been compared to as even harder than what the first-year service in the special forces is.
 Though most likely not as hard physically, the mentality and the pressure in being the best of the best puts these soldiers under a tremendous amount of pressure every hour of every day, every day of the year.
 Their rigorous training results in being one of the best drill teams in the world.